-Emily E. Roach, PhDDr Emily Roach is a Senior Lecturer in Law at the University of Law.
+Emily E. Roach, PhDDr Emily Roach is a Senior Lecturer in Law at the University of Law and a researcher specialising in the intersections between law, contemporary literature, media and culture and LGBTQ+ experiences.

 Research |

-Emily's interdisciplinary and cross-disciplinary research focuses on law, twentieth and twenty-first century LGBT literature, slam and spoken word poetry, LGBT media and queer theoretical approaches to popular culture.
-Most recently, Emily has focused on research projects that enable her to utilise her legal background whilst exploring literature, media and culture, with a particular emphasis on LGBT life in Britain and America.
+Emily's interdisciplinary research focuses on law, twentieth and twenty-first century LGBT literature, slam and spoken word poetry, contemporary LGBT media and queer theoretical approaches to popular culture.

 Publications / Media |